Eng-Yasmina/CMS-Track-Lab-2/README.md

 # ITI CMS track LAB 1
-This project is about how to build a CMS track content in HTML and CSS format
+This project is about showing the ITI Website Implementation using CMS track's road map in HTML and CSS format
 # Demo Preview
 ![lab-1-yasmine.jpg](./IMG/indexPage.jpg)